Master modern accounting methods and technologies.

 The online Master of Business Administration program accepts up to six transfer credits with program director approval.
 To learn more about credit transfers, request more information or call us at 866-373-9547.

-Yes, the online MBA program offers eight concentration options, including accounting, business analytics, enterprise resource planning, finance, healthcare management, human resources management, international business, and operations management.
-Learn more about our selection of MBA concentrations here.
+Yes, the online MBA program offers eight specialization options, including accounting, business analytics, enterprise resource planning, finance, healthcare management, human resources management, international business, and operations management.
+Learn more about our selection of MBA specializations here.

 **The University of Scranton Accounting Program also meets the NYS CPA license education requirements as an “Equivalent to a NYS Licensure Qualifying Registered Program.”
 Learn more about the NYS CPA license education requirements.